Abdi-sir/node-class-project/README.md

-# simple website that using node
+# simple website using node
 # it includes search , login and register authentication and authorization
 #
 #Below noted things you need to install the software